Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Implementation of the Scheme

-The catalog-grounded pipeline retrieves guidelines on spatial grouping for comparison tasks, minimizing visual distance for older viewers, and adapting complexity to target audiences.
+\sparagraph{Effect of Grounding} We compare three configurations.
+An off-the-shelf LLM without catalog access produces fluent but generic advice without source citations.
+Adding linting results provides technical context but does not resolve the grounding problem: feedback combines valid structural observations with unverifiable claims about audience needs.
+The catalog-grounded pipeline retrieves guidelines for spatial grouping in comparison tasks, minimizing visual distance for older viewers, and adapting complexity to target audiences.
 Feedback notes that strict descending sort pushes substitute proteins far apart and suggests category-based grouping to reduce visual search load.
-Each suggestion cites a guideline so users can inspect rationale, exceptions, and primary sources.

-This demonstration illustrates three properties enabled by the cataloging scheme: \emph{situatedness} (feedback responds to stated audience and intent), \emph{traceability} (suggestions cite verifiable guidelines), and \emph{extensibility} (guidance comes from a catalog that experts can update as knowledge evolves).
+Each suggestion cites a guideline so users can inspect the rationale, exceptions, and primary sources.
+This demonstration illustrates three properties enabled by the cataloging scheme: \emph{situatedness} (the agent adapts feedback to the stated audience, outlet, and task), \emph{traceability} (suggestions cite verifiable guidelines), and \emph{extensibility} (guidance comes from a catalog that experts can update as knowledge evolves).